When you can get a refund

 Usually, the new owner of a business doesn’t have to give you a refund unless they made the sale.

 In some cases, the new owner does take responsibility for repairing faulty products.
 Check with the business for what they will offer.
-You still have the right to pursue the manufacturer if the retailer doesn’t help.
+You still have the right to pursue a complaint with the manufacturer if the retailer doesn’t help.